skiano/memory/ideas.md

 - time pressure
 - time you have to look at your mistake shrinks over time
 - occasionally switch two cards with slide animation

+### cpde thoughts

+Can i represent a user move as an async request where if the match fails it emits a failure?